mitch-hamidi/may-2024-mental-health-nlp/Gabe's_notebooks/keywords/README.md

 1. I did not add 'xan' or 'cannabis', given that they tended to refer to recreational use.
 However, I did add 'medical marijuana' and 'medical cannabis'.

 2. We should find a way to allow for slight mispellings of common medications, but I will not address that for now.

+3. After running all the models, I realized that 'mg' should have been a keyword as well.